MicrosoftDocs/playfab-docs/playfab-docs/features/commerce/stores/stores-and-sales.md

 > [!TIP]
 > The key takeaway should be to make sure your players can *always* give you money.

-## Defining a Virtual-Currency Store
+## Defining a virtual-currency store

 Let's get into the gritty details and code for trading **Virtual Currency** for in-game items.
 The steps are nearly identical to the preceding example.